MartinaAshrafSobhy/WorkLog/README.md

       npm i express
       nodemon

+  ## Notes
+- Login as admin using:
+- Username: omar
+- Password: omar@yahoo1234

 ### 📦 Environment Variables (`.env`)

 Create a `.env` file in the root directory of the project and add the following variables: